Noisily 2018 Musical Highlights – Crew Pick

 Chris Williams – Marketing and Social media

-The Sunday session taking in Patrice Baumel into Noisily favourites D-Nox & Beckers with Oliver Koletski closing was incredibly carefully thought about.
-All these artists are psychedelic individuals and i’ve spent a lot of time with them on various dusty dancefloors across the globe so just knew that they were the right men for this job.
+The Sunday session taking in Patrice Baumel into Noisily favourites D-Nox & Beckers with Oliver Koletzki closing was incredibly carefully thought about.
+All these artists are psychedelic individuals and I’ve spent a lot of time with them on various dusty dance floors across the globe, so just knew that they were the right men for the job.
 It all brought a massive smile to my face!
 Nailed it.

 My musical highlights at Noisily this year?
 That’s a tough one, clearly.
 However I always find it’s the ones you most expect, then the ones you don’t expect at all.

 Oliver Koletzki was life changing.
 The perfect way to end the festival and a veritable Techno genius, there really is no one who has embodied the Noisily Stage sound that well in the 7 years we’ve been running.

 Shawn the Prawn and Mike from the Dance Off played an absolute blinder on The Parliament of Funk, so damn funky!

 Finally, my mate Giovanni from Mexico who I met in California last Summer out trimming.
 What a guy!
 Never has anyone emitted such positive vibes before, and his set on the Liquid Stage, on his first time in Europe was spectacular!
 He even came to Camden with me post event and got the Noisily logo tattooed on his arm.
 Fanboy for life!

 Slamboree Sound System – Their live performance on the dance podium at the Treehouse Stage on Sunday was off the hook – such an amazing show, quality production and delivery.